 Dinosaurs Revealed – Travel back 252 million years to discover dinosaurs that inhabited what is now North America.
 Your hands-on trek will bring you face-to-face with 26 life-size dinosaurs.
 The world premiere of Dinosaurs Revealed is on exhibit through Jan.
 6 at Union Station.

-Sprint Center will be smokin’ hot this week with two long-awaited performances, including:
+Sprint Center will be soaring this week with four giant nights, including:

-LIVE THEATER is thriving on Downtown stages, including these three productions this week:
+LIVE THEATER is thriving on Downtown stages, including three productions this week: